-is as per the table below:
+a. is as per the table below:

 Use Minimum area in 1 location Minimum dimension in all directions

 Ground level dwellings

 All dwelling types 12m2 2.4m

-Above ground level dwellings
+Above ground level dwellings (all dwelling types)

 1 bedroom, studio, rooming unit 8m2 1.5m

 2 bedrooms or more 12m2 2.4m

-- b. is accessed from a living area; - if private open space is located at ground level: - it is screened for privacy from adjoining dwellings; - ii. it is located to the rear or side of the dwelling behind the main building line and not within the primary frontage setback; - for above ground dwellings that adjoin the street, minimum private open space areas (balconies) are orientated to the street; - minimum open space area and dimensions are clear of any utility and non-recreational areas or structures (including but not limited to driveways, air-conditioning units, water tanks, storage structures, refuse storage areas and retaining structures).
+- b. is accessed directly from a living area; - c. if private open space is located at ground level: - i. it is screened for privacy from adjoining dwellings; - ii. it is located to the rear or side of the dwelling behind the main building line and not within the primary frontage setback; - d. for above ground dwellings that adjoin the street, minimum private open space areas (balconies) are orientated to the street; - e. minimum open space area and dimensions are clear of any utility and non-recreational areas or structures (including but not limited to driveways, air-conditioning units, water tanks, storage structures, refuse storage areas and retaining structures).